 From what can be gleaned from their Instagram account, there has been no communication between management at Slate and the baristas who left.

 The baristas at Caffé Vita in Seattle staged a protest after ten baristas were fired or quit after giving away pastries to homeless people at the end of the day.
 The owners of the cafe issued a short apology on their Instagram, but have not hired back the baristas in question.

-All this is to say that there is a pattern here—business owners feel threatened by collective action.
-When people who have less power attempt to take some of their control and autonomy back, business owners don’t try to navigate and understand why their employees are doing so.
-Instead, as we’ve seen, owners deflect, ignore, and find ways to blame those with less power for their faults and mistakes.
+Collective action, like organizing a union or a walkout, is an attempt to take back power.
+It’s a way for employees to express that their needs aren’t being met.
+In response, many business owners don’t try to navigate and understand why their employees are doing so.
+Instead, owners deflect, ignore, and find ways to blame those with less power for their faults and mistakes.

 We are taught from an early age that decisions can be made without justification.
 Think back to childhood when you ask a parent a reason for something and the response is, “because I said so.”
-This is probably the first power dynamic most of us have ever had to encounter, and throughout our lives, we continue to replicate this dynamic (intentionally or not).
+This is probably the first power dynamic most of us have ever encountered, and throughout our lives, we continue to replicate this dynamic (intentionally or not).

 I want to point out that none of the people who unionized or walked out ever called any of their leaders names or demanded things that were wholly unreasonable.
-It’s a lazy jump to assume that because they’re speaking out that these groups are full of rabble rousers and their claims are not to be taken seriously.
-However, all they did was question power—and many of the actors in these groups have either lost their jobs or given up a considerable amount of their time and energy to stand up against injustice.
+It’s a lazy jump to assume that because they’re unionizing that these groups are full of rabble-rousers and their claims are not to be taken seriously.
+All they did was question power—and many lost their jobs because of it.

 The baristas at Mighty Good wanted to make sure none of their co-workers were discriminated against.
 They were laid off.